BioDEX: Large-Scale Biomedical Adverse Drug Event Extraction for Real-World Pharmacovigilance: Drug classification

 \subsection{Report-Extraction Performance}

 To estimate performance, we need to define a similarity metric between two core reports.
 This is achieved by taking a weighted average over the 4 attribute similarities.\footnote{The weight factors are $1/6$ for the \texttt{serious} and \texttt{patientsex} scores, and $1/3$ for the \texttt{drugs} and \texttt{reactions} scores.} For \texttt{serious} and \texttt{patientsex}, the similarity is the conventional classification accuracy.
 For \texttt{drugs} and \texttt{reactions}, the set precision and recall metrics are used.
 Every predicted drug or reaction in these sets is either correct or wrong, based on an exact string match.
+We report the average of all the report-level F1 scores, calculated using the weighted attribute precision and recall scores.
 This is a strict metric, since multiple correct ways of describing the same drug or reaction are not taken into account.
-Medical ontologies can be used to normalize drug and reaction mentions; we plan to share code and results for these more lenient metrics in the future.
+In future work, medical ontologies can be used to normalize drug and reaction mentions to create more lenient metrics.